 The Company always endeavors to minimize the waste generation from its manufacturing operations.
 The Company has initiated well documented process and executed agreement with the certified Vendor to ensure compliance with the Extended Producer Responsibility (EPR) defined under the Plastic Waste Management Rules.
-In FY 19-20, the Company completed collection and disposal of 30% its post-consumer multi-layer plastic packaging waste.
+In FY 20-21, the Company completed collection and disposal of 75% its post-consumer multi-layer plastic packaging waste.
+Though the Company planned to achieve 100% target, but due to Covid-19 situation and nationwide lockdown, the Company could not complete this activity in the first quarter from March 2020 to June 2020.
 The Company has also established well defined Waste Management System at the manufacturing sites and all hazardous and non-hazardous waste are disposed through appropriate channels and approved vendors.